 - With PPT and PPS files, you can actually rename the extensions whenever you want and the presentation file will remain the same.

-- With PPTX and PPSX files, you cannot rename at will -- but trust me, they are the same!
+- With PPTX and PPSX files, you cannot rename at will, but trust us, they include the same slide content!

 The difference lies in how PowerPoint treats them: